7 Best Washers and Dryers of 2026

 The GE GUD27ESSMWW Unitized Spacemaker is the best washer and dryer solution for households with an existing 240V dryer circuit.
 Eight years of ownership data, a real agitator-driven washer, and a full vented dryer in a 26.75-inch footprint make it the most complete laundry solution in this review.
 The mechanical dial controls and absence of smart features are genuine trade-offs — but for a machine that will wash and dry reliably for 10 or more years with minimal electronics to fail, those trade-offs are often the right call.

 For buyers who cannot install or do not have a 240V circuit, the Midea 24-inch All-in-One Combo is the clearest budget-tier recommendation — 120V plug-in, compact footprint, name-brand support, and Amazon’s #1 Best Seller status in the category.
 Understand the ventless drying constraints going in, and the Midea is a capable in-unit laundry solution for one to two person households.
-For buyers who want maximum all-in-one capacity on 120V and are willing to invest in the premium option, the LG WM6998HBA delivers the best technology and largest capacity in the 120V combo segment.
+For buyers who want maximum all-in-one capacity on 120V and are willing to invest in the premium option, the Samsung Bespoke AI Combo delivers the best technology and largest capacity in the 120V combo segment.
 Whatever unit you choose, the installation fundamentals covered in this guide — voltage, venting, rough-in dimensions — will determine whether the machine performs as expected from day one.
 If you are also evaluating traditional top-load-only washers for spaces where a separate dryer already exists, our best top load washers review covers that segment with the same installation context.

 Frequently Asked Questions